Deutsche Bank to sponsor Eintracht Frankfurt soccer team - sources

-FRANKFURT, March 31 (Reuters) - Deutsche Bank DBKGn.DE is set to ink a sponsorship deal with the local soccer team Eintracht Frankfurt, two people with knowledge of the matter said on Tuesday.
+FRANKFURT, March 31 (Reuters) - Deutsche Bank DBKGn.DE is set to ink a sponsorship deal with its local soccer team Eintracht Frankfurt, two people with knowledge of the matter said on Tuesday.

-The deal, which could be announced as soon as Wednesday, sidelines Commerzbank CBKG.DE, the team's current long-time sponsor and a top Deutsche Bank competitor.
+The deal, which could be announced as soon as Wednesday, would be a blow to Commerzbank CBKG.DE, the team's current long-time sponsor and a top Deutsche Bank competitor.

+Commerzbank's name and logo have graced Eintracht's home stadium for more than a decade.

 The Frankfurt-based banks, Eintracht and a spokesman for the Commerzbank Arena declined to comment.

-(Reporting by Patricia Uhlig; writing by Tom Sims; editing by Thomas Seythal)
+(Reporting by Patricia Uhlig; Writing by Tom Sims; Editing by Thomas Seythal and Andrew Cawthorne)

 ((Tom.Sims@thomsonreuters.com; +49 69 7565 1242; Reuters Messaging: tom.sims.thomsonreuters.com@thomsonreuters.net))